OnroerendErfgoed/atramhasis/paper/paper.md

 an interface called a Skosprovider.
 Any thesaurus providing one can be used for linking external concepts.
 Out of the box skosproviders are available for Getty vocabularies such as the AAT [@aat] or other Atramhasis instances, but any thesaurus adhering to the SKOS standard can be added with a little development work.
-Connecting an external thesaurus open up the possiblity of interlinking internal and external thesauri, importing concepts from such a thesaurus and turning your vocabularies into true linked data.
+Connecting an external thesaurus opens up the possiblity of interlinking internal and external thesauri, importing concepts from such a thesaurus and turning your vocabularies into true linked data.